 In Colorado, Mr Obama accused the gun lobby of instilling fears of government gun confiscation to rally opposition.

 Gun control opponents maintain the US Constitution forbids the restrictions Mr Obama and gun control groups favour.

 Meanwhile, the US state of Connecticut on Wednesday was set to enact its own sweeping new gun restrictions.

 Among the Connecticut measures up for a vote are a ban on new high-capacity magazines and mandatory background checks on all gun purchasers, restrictions President Obama and gun control advocates say are necessary to curb America's epidemic of gun violence.

 In Denver, Colorado on Wednesday, the president said he went there to speak "because Colorado is proving a model of what's possible".

-Last month the western state, which has a deeply embedded culture of gun ownership, imposed limits on the size of ammunition magazines and expanded background checks for gun buyers.'No conflict'
+Last month the western state, which has a deeply embedded culture of gun ownership, imposed limits on the size of ammunition magazines and expanded background checks for gun buyers.

 The long-dormant US gun control debate revived in December after a gunman killed 26 people, including 20 children, at a primary school in Newtown, Connecticut.

 Mr Obama spoke at the Denver Police Academy in an effort to build support for new national gun control measures similar to those enacted in Colorado and elsewhere since December.